 After you leave the hospital, you may receive a survey in the mail asking you about your visit.
 Please complete the survey.
 We will use your feedback to make improvements — helping us to assure that our care and service are excellent.

-Another options for expressing your concerns is to contact the following:
+Another option for expressing your concerns is to contact the following:

 We hope that your stay with us is a satisfactory one.
 The entire hospital team has this objective: to help you get well as soon as possible.